marek2001/ip_address/README.md

 showed this error: *"The geoservices provider is not supported"*.

 If you have any idea why this happens, let me know!

+## How to contribute

+PRs are welcomed.
+Here are the recommended steps to contribute to this widget:

+1. fork this repository.
+2. download the repository: `git clone https://github.com/<YOUR-USERNAME>/ip_address.git`
+3. enter the project directory: `cd ip_address`
+4. create a new branch: `git branch -d YOUR-BRANCH-NAME`
+5. do the necessary edits and commit them.
+6. push your branch to your remote: `git push origin YOUR-BRANCH-NAME`
+7. open the PR.